sagemath/sagewiki_to_gh-2022-10-10/days33.md

  * Organizers: Jennifer Balakrishnan (Harvard), Aly Deines (UW), William Stein (UW)
  * Funding: Microsoft Research  (via Kristin Lauter) and The Beatrice Yormark Fund for Women in Mathematics

+== Bad Math Jokes ==

+An infinite number of mathematicians walk into a bar.
+The first one tells the bartender he wants a beer.
+The second one says he wants half a beer.
+The third one says he wants a fourth of a beer.
+The bartender puts two beers on the bar and says “You guys need to learn your limits.”